-On our first visit, with Bruce & Heather, the remains of the old hotel were still there.
+On our first visit, with Bruce and Heather Soutar, the remains of the old hotel were still there.
 You walked into the foyer under a roof, the reception counter awaited you; But you soon walked out into the sunshine, as it was just a remnant of roof and a built-in counter with nothing behind it, only three of the walls still standing.
 Less than this:

 But that was OK as it was the hot baths we were after.